gitblanc/gitblanc/README.md

    \_/__/
 ```

-_🐧My name is gitblanc and I'm studying Software Engineering in Oviedo🐧_
+_🐧My name is gitblanc and I studied Software Engineering in Oviedo🐧_

 _🔥You can check [my personal degree's notes](https://gitblanc.github.io/Obsidian-Notes/) where I store all my knowledge related to my degree.
 I love to share it to everyone🔥_